 Trivia

-• and eat outside of the Soylent Green Cafe, a reference to the classic Charlton Heston film Soylent Green.
+• Rick and Jabez eat outside of the Soylent Green Cafe, a reference to the classic Charlton Heston film Soylent Green.

 • Racer One was the team mascot for Murray State University, where the creators attended college.